Workers Compensation in Pennsylvania

 How Does Workers Comp Work in Pennsylvania?

-The steps you take immediately following a workplace incident in Pennsylvania are critical for purposes of filing a claim for compensation.
+The steps you take immediately following a workplace incident in Pennsylvania are critical to file a compensation claim.
 Follow the following steps to preserve your rights and learn how workers comp works.

 Get Medical Attention